 It’s often the less obvious problems that cause the biggest complications.
-Something as simple as the weather, a local event or any other form of unscheduled road block can have major effects on traffic conditions.
-This can slow down distribution of materials which can ultimately create a snowball effect when it comes to staying on schedule for the build.
+Something as simple as the weather, a local event or any other form of unscheduled roadblock can have major effects on traffic conditions.
+This can slow down the distribution of materials which can ultimately create a snowball effect when it comes to staying on schedule for the build.
 Using Big Data to anticipate weather and local traffic conditions, as well as planning for any re-routing contingencies, can help to prepare for the unexpected and keep timelines on track.

-When it comes to something as fast-paced as manufacturing, Big Data is arguably one of the most cost effective solutions that can be implemented.
+When it comes to something as fast-paced as manufacturing, Big Data is arguably one of the most cost-effective solutions that can be implemented.
 Amassing data from the production line through to end sales can be used in tandem to impact future strategies.

-CHAPTER 2 – What else is Big Data capable of?
+Chapter 2 – What else is Big Data capable of?